jtung0705/cse15l-lab-reports/labReport5.md

 }
 ```

-``ListExamples.java`` contains files for the implementation to sort the list.
+``ListExamples.java`` contains the implementation to sort the list.

 ```
 import java.util.ArrayList;